topperc/p-ext-intrinsics/source/index.md

 ## Introduction

-The RISC-V P Extension C intrinsics provide users interface in the C language level to directly leverage the RISC-V "P" extension".
+The RISC-V P Extension C intrinsics provide users interface in the C language level to directly leverage the RISC-V "P" extension.

 ## Scalar Intrinsics